zuri-training/Team_14_CMS/taskAllocation.md

 Void: flowchart, helping hand in db schema, helping hand in devs documenting.

 ## 1st August 2022

+## backend:

 Topister & Amyy_: working on creating a models and views for the blog.

 Ola: connecting template route with views.py, including links

+## 2nd August 2022

+## frontend:

+dprincecoder: creating the navbar and sample text section in the landing page
+Dumisani: creating the client testimony section in the landing page

 ## The designers